When to Plant Bearded Iris Rhizomes

 How to Plant Bearded Iris Rhizomes

-Allow for plenty of space between rhizomes so they don't get too crowded.
+Allow for plenty of space between rhizomes so they don’t get too crowded.
 Prepare garden bed by loosening soil to a depth of 12 to 15 inches.
-Mix in a 2 to 4 inch layer of compost.
+Mix in a two to four inch layer of compost to improve drainage, if needed.
+Otherwise, mix a low-nitrogen fertilizer into the soil, such as a 6-10-10 mix.
 Dig a shallow hole that is large enough to accommodate the rhizome or clump of rhizomes.
-The hole should be about 10 inches in diameter and about 4 inches deep.
+The hole should be about 10 inches in diameter and about four inches deep.
 Form a mound of soil in the center of the hole for the planting base.
 The rhizome should be placed on this mound—high enough so the top of the rhizome is slightly above soil level.
 Spread the roots down the sides of the mound.
 Fill the hole with soil, firm it gently and then water well.
-Each grouping of irises should be spaced about 2 feet apart.
+Each grouping of irises should be spaced about one to two feet apart.

 How to Care for Bearded Iris

-When your bearded irises are done blooming for the season, cut back the green foliage to about 4 to 6 inches high so the plant won't waste energy trying to maintain the leaves throughout the winter.
-Divide your rhizomes every 3 to 4 years.
-Keep in mind that bearded irises not always guaranteed to bloom and will highly depend on soil, climate, and location.
+When your bearded irises are done blooming for the season, cut back the green foliage to about four to six inches high so the plant won’t waste energy trying to maintain the leaves throughout the winter.
+Divide your rhizomes every three to four years.
+Keep in mind that bearded irises are not always guaranteed to bloom and will highly depend on soil, climate, and location.
+Some bearded iris re-bloom again in the summer, fall, or winter.
+Additional water and fertilizer applied during the summer months encourages them to bloom again.
 While they can vary from one year to the next, the flowers are always exquisite.